 If you’re shopping for a solar energy system, one of your first questions is probably, “how much will it cost?”
 Prices depend on the size of your system, the type of equipment you choose, and the state that you live in, but reviewing prices for a 4 kilowatt (kW) system is a great place to start for many smaller homes.
 Learn more about how much a 4 kW solar system costs, how much electricity a 4 kW system will produce, and the smartest way to shop for solar.

-4 kW solar panel system cost: What are solar shoppers paying in your state in 2017?
+4 kW solar panel system cost: What are solar shoppers paying in your state?

 We looked at data from the EnergySage Solar Marketplace, the leading comparison-shopping platform for homeowners who are considering home solar panel systems, to find out just how much solar shoppers are paying for 4 kW solar energy systems in different states across the U.S.